Mickpaul/Telco_Customer_Churn_Analysis/README.md

 # Telco Customer Churn Analysis

 ## Overview
-This project analyzes customer churn data to identify key factors influencing customer retention.
+This project analyzes a Telco Customer Churn dataset to identify the key factors that influence customer churn and uncover patterns that can help improve customer retention.
+The project explores customer demographics, service usage, and account characteristics to generate actionable business insights.

 ## Tools Used
 - Python